 This makes sure all DNS requests are sent to the DNS server on your Mikrotik so it can be forwarded to the LucidView Cloud.

-Please see our Imaging guide video found at http://www.lucidview.net/videos/ and titled “How one creates and enforcer”, at timestamp 14:30 for common content filter problems.
+Please see our Imaging guide video found at https://www.lucidview.net/videos/ and titled “How to build a LucidView Enforcer”, at timestamp 14:30 for common content filter problems.

 Firewall block lists.

 Two important items to consider for firewall blocking to operate correctly are the Firewall Filter rules, as well as LucidView Cloud access.

 For the Firewall Filter rules, it is important to place the rules above any general allow rules.